durakitus/websignal/README.md

 > A web application based on a local server that runs from the command line.

 ## Overview
 WebSignal is a standalone server web app: when executed, it runs a server on the device, serving its built-in webpage as an app.
-It hosts a LAN group chat witj the capability to share files among those who have joined the chat.
+It hosts a LAN group chat with the capability to share files among those who have joined the chat.
 You can view common media files on the chat, but you can download any file shared here.

 ## Features